 Remove Worms from Broccoli

 Worms in broccoli don’t have to be a problem.
-Nearly all broccoli worms can be controlled by using products containing Bacillus thuringiensis (BT).
+Nearly all broccoli worms can be controlled by using products containing Bacillus thuringiensis (Bt).
 This bacterium makes worms sick, eventually killing them; however, it is perfectly safe for plants, humans and other beneficial insects.
-BT is available at most garden centers and is best used in the afternoon.
-To effectively remove worms from broccoli, spray broccoli plants thoroughly using about one to two teaspoons of liquid detergent per gallon of BT.
+Bt is available at most garden centers and is best used in the afternoon.
+To effectively remove worms from broccoli, spray broccoli plants thoroughly using about 1 to 2 teaspoons (5-10 mL.) of liquid detergent per gallon (3.8 L.) of Bt.

 Preventing Broccoli Pests